Did you know your name is written in God’s book?

 But God has no pleasure in rote oblations.
-Doing something in the name of God, without true love behind it, means nothing (1 Cor.
-13).
+Doing something in the name of God, without true love behind it, means nothing (1 Corinthians 13).

 Though I speak with the tongues of men and of angels, and have not charity, I am become as sounding brass, or a tinkling cymbal.
 And though I have the gift of prophecy, and understand all mysteries, and all knowledge; and though I have all faith, so that I could remove mountains, and have not charity, I am nothing.
 And though I bestow all my goods to feed the poor, and though I give my body to be burned, and have not charity, it profiteth me nothing.
 1 Corinthians 13:1–3